Preston and District Pool League – League Regulations – 2026 Summer League

 11. COMPLAINTS AND DISPUTES

-a.
-For Disputes that need urgent please contact the Chairman.
+i.
+For disputes that need urgent action please contact the League Secretary.

 12. GENERAL INFORMATION

-a.
-The committee have full authorisation to deal with any matters not covered by these regulations.
+i.
+The committee has full authorisation to deal with any matters not covered by these regulations.

 i.
-If a team plays a non-registered player (See 3c) the team can be fined 5 points each player.
+If a team plays a non-registered player the team can be fined 5 points for each player.

 ii.
 Where an unregistered player has won the point for that frame will be reversed and awarded to the opposing team and the player listed.